 Enrichment based learning at Dalby South State School encourages identified students from Years 1 to 6 to think outside of the box, take risks, generate ideas, use design strategies, consider alternatives, solve problems using reason, logic, resourcefulness, imagination and innovation.
 The Enrichment Program extends classroom learning and as well as articulating STEAM (Science, Technology, Engineering, Art and Mathematics) learning experiences that takes students into the 21st Century so that they become confident creators, inventors and designers.

 The Enrichment Program changes each semester and from one year to the next however the core ideologies (teamwork, communication and collaboration, problem solving and inquiry based approaches that develop creative, critical thinking skills) to optimise students full learning potential remain the same.

 Students selected for the Enrichment Program are identified through their school based report cards each semester, other testing measures and observation as potentially benefiting from extra stimulus opportunities.
 Depending on the Enrichment Program focus there may also be some other qualifying standards.
 Student selection involves the Enrichment teacher and members of the Administration team.
 Together they review student achievement levels and discuss identified students with the current classroom teachers and/or from the previous semester.
 Selected Enrichment Program students will receive a letter of invitation to take home and they are expected to maintain their class work and curriculum standards to remain in the Enrichment Program.
 Some Enrichment Program learning experiences may also incur a small cost to families however this would be outlined in the letter of invitation.

-During 2020, Dalby South State School became a Gateway to Industry Schools (Advanced Manufacturing) school partnering with the Queensland Manufacturing Institute.
-From 2023, the STEAM Enrichment Program will have to collaborate partnerships with Industries within our local region.
+Dalby South State School has been a Gateway to Industry Schools (Advanced Manufacturing) school partnering with the Queensland Manufacturing Institute since 2020.
+During 2023, the STEAM Enrichment Program has begun collaborative partnerships with Industries in our local region.

 Our Enrichment Program in 2023 will focus on Industry 4.0 links to continue to develop enrichment based learning capabilities by bringing together technology (For example: 3D Additive Manufacturing & Coding and Robotics), individuality and discovery based learning which builds upon the core disciplines of the school based curriculum at Dalby South State School, the National STEM Education Framework and STEM Education in Queensland Schools.